With the right plan and the right discipline, you can get seriously shredded in just 28 days.Read article

 One area that has no wiggle room, however, is the need for a targeted 10-minute dynamic warmup.

 Saladino also stresses top-to-bottom foundational strength—including the toes, which he accomplishes by training barefoot when possible.
 “Think of it like putting a cast on your hand: If your hand’s healthy and it’s wrapped in a cast half the day, you’ll lose dexterity,” he says.
-“And if something stops working in your foot it can a ect you from a joint-by-joint approach.”
+“And if something stops working in your foot it can affect you from a joint-by-joint approach.”

 It’s 5 o’clock, and Saladino emerges from the locker room showered and wearing jeans and a black T-shirt.
 Turns out, the past five hours he spent ripping through exercises and executing reps were just a warmup.
 Later on he’ll suit up and take the ice for a hockey game.